jack-skinner-552/extension_scheduler/README.md

 To get started using the Extension Scheduler, follow these simple steps:

-1. **Installation:** Download the extension from the Chrome Web Store and add it to your Chrome browser.
+1. **Installation:** Download the extension from the Chrome/Edge Web Store* and add it to your Chrome/Edge browser.

 2. **Options Configuration:** Open the options page by right-clicking the extension icon and selecting "Options."
 Here, you can customize the scheduling settings, select extensions, and set the active days and time range.